yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 credentials information (cookies in the typical case) sent along with it to the server.
 Possible values can be:

-* "include" - indicating that a request will have credentials
+* "include": a request will have credentials
-* "omit" - indicating that it will not have credentials
+* "omit": it will not have credentials
-* "same origin" - indicating that a request will have credentials only when sent to the same origin.
+* "same origin": a request will have credentials only when sent to the same origin.

-Each resource type may have different credentials mode by default.
+Each resource type may have a different credentials mode by default.
 Resource fetches triggered by `<img>` and `<script>` will have a default credentials mode of "include" by default, while font fetches will have a "same origin" credentials mode. `fetch()` calls used to have a default "omit" mode, but recently changed to "same origin".

-All that to say that as a performance-aware web developer, you need to pay close attention to the credentials mode of the resources you're loading.
+All that to say, as a performance-aware web developer, you need to pay close attention to the credentials mode of the resources you're loading.

 In markup, developers can also change the credentials mode of the